-Another task I’m often asked to do is business card collation.
-People accumulate huge piles of cards whilst networking and never do anything with them even though they can be used in their ongoing marketing efforts.
+I used to do a fair amount of business card collation.
+People accumulated huge piles of cards whilst networking and never did anything with them even though they could be used in their ongoing marketing efforts.

-Once I do get the call, I enter the details of the business card into an Excel spreadsheet.
-I usually record the contact name, company name, email, and telephone numbers.
-My client then imports this information into their email client where it can be imported into LinkedIn and other Social Media channels.
+Entering the details of the business card into an Excel spreadsheet, I was usually asked to record the contact name, company name, email, and telephone numbers so my client could imported the information into their email client and LinkedIn account.

-I have studied thousands of business cards – here are 6 of the commonest mistakes:
+I have studied thousands of business cards – here are six of the commonest mistakes:

-1) No contact name or just initials – So when I call you who is it that I ask for?
+1) No contact name or just initials – So when I call you who do I ask for?
 It certainly makes a bad impression and an awkward start to any phone conversation if that was the intention.

-2) An email address as long as my arm – I’d love to add email@example.com to my contacts, but I’d also prefer to do it while I’m still young(ish)!
+2) An email address as long as my arm – I’d love to add email@example.com to my contacts, but I’d also prefer to do it while I’m still young.

 3) No email address at all – That’s right.
 Not even a free Gmail , Hotmail or Yahoo one.
 This is pretty poor.
 Even if you’re a builder it’s an idea to offer people another way to contact you rather than just by phone.
 Some cards even have a website address but no email, resulting in a potential client having to trawl through their website in search of their email address.

 4) A wafer-thin free business card – I know a lot of people use free business cards but I personally think this is a big mistake.
 Your card says a lot about you and I’m sure most people wouldn’t describe themselves as being generic, flimsy and cheap.